advanced-software-engineering/Miner-Recommender/README.md

 __A replication of the original evaluation is not possible because they only briefly summarized some findings but no concrete statistics which we could compare.
 We used the provided dataset to design our own evaluation.__

-Before the evaluation the recommendation models are built with the context dataset (see section miner).
+Before the evaluation the recommendation models are built with the context dataset which contains over 175'000 completion events (see section miner).
 Afterwards, we used the event dataset to analyse the prediction quality.
+We can only recommend a method if we previously learend to receiver type.
+In the pre-processing we filtered out completion events of the event dataset for which no prediction is possible.
+So the evaluation was done with over 3'000 completion events.

 We used the Top-K accuracy to analyse the prediction quality.
 It checks if under the top k elements the correct recommendation occurs.

 ### Basic evaluation with equally weighted attributes

 ![baseline](https://user-images.githubusercontent.com/9574324/58184195-edf73400-7cb0-11e9-88f0-3bd4f6272364.png)

 TODO